-We fund the Partnership for Procurement (p4p) programme which provides specific support for third sector organisations wishing to form consortia to bid for public sector contracts.
+From 2016 to 2022, we funded the Partnership for Procurement (P4P) programme which provided specific support for third sector organisations wishing to form consortia to bid for public sector contracts.
 Funding for P4P ceased on 30 June 2022, with a view to incorporating the services provided within a revised business support contract for the third sector from May 2023

 We also provide support and training for third sector organisations linked to the Just Enterprise third sector contract

 Removal of the option for public contracts to be awarded on the basis of lowest cost

 We have removed the option for higher value public contracts (i.e. those defined by the Public Contracts (Scotland) Regulations 2015) to be awarded on the basis of lowest cost or price only.

 Our statutory guidance selection of tenderers and award of contracts makes it clear that this approach should also be applied to award criteria for contracts defined in the Procurement Reform (Scotland) Act 2014, which are between £50k and the Public Contracts (Scotland) Regulations 2015 threshold.

 Reserving contracts for supported businesses

-We are making it easier for public bodies to contract with supported businesses through a multi-lot, multi-supplier framework for the provision of commodities reserved for supported businesses.
-The framework runs until 9 December 2021, and covers the following goods and services:
+We are making it easier for public bodies to contract with supported businesses through the national requirements reserved for supported businesses a dynamic purchasing system (DPS).
+The DPS runs until 08 September 2025.